 Assessing Business Value in Evergreen

 Do you know how much your Evergreen business is worth?
-There are a number of intricate details that you have to evaluate in order to find your business’ fair market value.
+Finding that number can be a difficult process involving a whole slew of factors, from where you’re located to what “value” means to you.
 The value of a business might change depending on who you ask, but luckily there are certain consistent principles applied to any business valuation that is performed.
 This might seem complicated, but we can help.
 At Redwood Valuation, we built our foundation on years of experience that we leverage to assist our customers seeking business valuations.

-409A Valuation, IRC 409A Valuation, Purchase Price Allocation in Evergreen, CO
+409A Valuation, IRC 409A Valuation, Purchase Price Allocation in Evergreen, AL

 Call Redwood Valuation Partners for your next business valuation (206) 660-1295

-There are a myriad of reasons to get your business valued, but perhaps the most obvious one is in order to see how much it will sell for.
+If you want to know exactly how much your business may be worth if you sold it, you should seek a business valuation.
 Don’t try to go into business negotiations about selling a business before you’ve gotten a valuation from a skilled accountant who’s an expert in the field.

 Unfortunately, it is not always easy to get competitors with your business to reveal the sort of information needed for a market-based valuation.
 Non-competition clauses and private information can hinder this approach, making it difficult or potentially even impossible to get the information necessary for this type of valuation.

-Of course, assessing value this way comes along with the risk of assumptions and predictions that invite uncertainty.
-However, they can use hard data to back up this prediction.
+It is not an exact science to predict the future of a business and therefore an earning focused approach can invite an element of risk.
+There is, however, reliable data to back up the value assessment made through this method.
 One method to smooth the bumps in the road in this method is to “normalize” a business’s earnings so there are no remarkable costs or windfalls that could skew figures.
-The market itself can produce spikes and dips that require an additional capitalization factor to be figured into the assessment.
+Sometimes, these predictions are divided by capitalization factors that fluctuate based on the market.

 What is a 409A Valuation?

-This type of valuation is concerned with the stocks connected to your business.
-Many businesses offer stock to their employees and contractors.
+A 409A valuation looks at stock as it relates to the value of your business.
+Stocks are frequently given to employees and contractors as part of their earnings from working.
 When compensation comes in the form of stocks like this it is considered a special type of deferred payment that has to be reported.

 It is important to know whether or not your business is legally required to get this form of valuation.
-Even if you have gotten a 409A valuation in the past for your business, the law could require that you get another one each year or every time a new round of funding closes.
+Additional 409A valuations could be required at the end of a new round of funding or once a year, even if you have gotten this type of valuation in the past already.

 Whether you’re negotiating a transaction, planning your business or estate, or involved in entity conversations, business valuations cover a wide range of situations and companies.
-Perhaps you are interested in finding the likely selling price of your business on the market.
-Others desire a business valuation when researching things such as tax liability.
+You may be hoping to see how much you could make by selling your company.
+Figuring out your tax liability is another common reason for seeking out a business valuation.

 How to Assess IP and Patents

-Make sure your patent or intellectual property is protected by understanding what it’s worth on the market.
-Defining assets that are not necessarily tangible can be complex, though.
+Don’t neglect to protect your valuable intellectual property or patent by getting a valuation of it.
+It is sometimes complicated to find the value of these intangible assets.
 Despite the difficulty, IP and patents are extremely valuable assets that every business should seek to protect as well as they can.

-The goal of a purchase price allocation is to tease apart the pieces of a business, such as liabilities and assets, to find its fair market value.
+This type of business valuation looks at all the different parts of a business to determine its value.
 Sometimes a business is sold in pieces and in such cases it’s important to find the value of those pieces before any transaction takes place.

 What’s the Bottom Line?

 Here at Redwood Valuation Partners you will find the expertise you need for your valuation.
-Whether your business is in Evergreen or somewhere else entirely, we can help you find the value of your business or intellectual property and stay in compliance with the tax code and other laws and regulations.
+Whether you are comparing your business to others in Evergreen or looking elsewhere, a business valuation can show you the fair market value of your business and assets and keep you in compliance with any tax code regulations.

 The Redwood team has performed many IRC 409A Valuation Seattle engagements, and we offer a wide variety of business appraisals to Seattle.
 Other services include ASC 805 valuation (purchase price allocations), IP valuation, patent valuation, impairment valuation, carried interest valuation, portfolio valuations, IRC 382 valuations, and many other types of stock valuations and business valuations.